What is a Guardian ad Litem?

-Parents may also consider requesting a GAL be appointed to their case when it involves serious matters such as violence, substance abuse, or other issues that greatly affect one parent's ability to care for the children.
+Parents may also consider requesting a GAL be appointed to their case when it involves serious matters such as domestic violence, substance abuse, or other issues that greatly affect one parent's ability to care for the children.

 What is a guardian ad litem looking for?

-The guardian ad litem will look into any issue the court specifies in the order.
+The guardian ad litem will look into any issue the court specifies in its order.
 Orders for guardians ad litem can sometimes be very broad, with GALs being asked to look at the general lifestyle and living arrangements of the children and their relationship with both parents.

 If the court appoints a guardian ad litem for your case, you can find out what they have been instructed to focus on in the order.